hashicorp/serf/website/source/docs/internals/security.html.markdown

     | Version (byte) | Nonce (12 bytes) | CipherText | Tag (16 bytes) |
     -------------------------------------------------------------------

-The UDP message has a minimum overhead of 29 bytes, and up to an additional 16 bytes of padding or 45 bytes.
+The UDP message has an overhead of 29 bytes per message.
 Tampering or bit corruption will cause the GCM tag verification to fail.

 Once we receive a packet, we first verify the GCM tag, and only on verification, decrypt the payload.
 The version byte is provided to allow future versions to